ErikCumps/spwproject/src/spwawlib/README.md

 #spwawlib
-This is the Steel Panthers World at War library.
+This is the SP:WaW and winSPWW2 library.

-Copyright (C) 2007-2016 Erik Cumps <erik.cumps@gmail.com>
+Copyright (C) 2007-2019 Erik Cumps <erik.cumps@gmail.com>

 License: GPL V2.

-This library provides (almost complete) access to SP:WaW savegames.
+This library provides (almost complete) access to SP:WaW and winSPWW2 savegames.

 It can create snapshots from these savegames and it can add snapshots to a dossier for progress and history tracking.

-Not all details of the SP:WaW savegame content have (yet) been decoded, but most useful information for turn, batle and campaign tracking is available.
-There is some confusion with regards to the extra campaign information. for example, the number of major/minor victories and losses in a campaign is not captured.
+Not all details of the SP:WaW and winSPWW2 savegame content have (yet) been decoded, but most useful information for turn, batle and campaign tracking is available.

-The library also provides access to the game's OOB file content.
+The library also provides access to the SP:WaW and winSPWW2 OOB file content.

 The snapshot and dossier files can be saved with zlib compression.

-Please note that there seem to be some incompatibilities with the new SP:WaW 2016 release.
-These are under investigation.

 NOTE
 ----